alexraevn/PHYS5394-alejandro/README.md

   - test_crcbpso_griewank.m - Feeds crcbpso_griewank as a handle to crcbpso.
 Computes the best PSO fitness values for multiple iterations, particles, and steps.
     - [tests] Datafiles from tests and a benchmark function testbed which produces surface plots.
     - [report] Pdf of report and latex files.

+* **final3** -4/29/2021
+  - glrtqc4pso - Modified glrtqc to map into crcbpso.
+  - test_glrtqc4pso - Tested the iterative GLRT computation.
+    - [tests] Testing of the ssrqc function in glrtqc4pso.

+* **final4** -5/3/2021
+  - glrtqcpso.m - Modified crcbqcpso to ingest glrtqc4pso.
+Computes GLRT of quadratic chirp coefficients within given range in colored gaussian noise by PSO.
+  - test_glrtqcpso - Harness to compute QC coefficients using PSO.

 Contact alejandro.reyes01@utrgv.edu